abhardwaj09/pykidsclub/README.md

 - Data Scientist
 - Mobile Security engineer

-We hope that our classes has a lasting impact on our students and gives them a key insight for career paths of tomorrow.
+We hope that our classes has a lasting impact on our students and gives them a key insight for career paths of tomorrow!

 ##### @ PyKidsClub 2022